 Its core is comprised of mudbrick around which blocks of limestone were placed.
 The whole thing was then lined with granite casing stones, and you can still see some by walking around the structure today.

-On top of the base stood the obelisk, now completely missing.
-But archaeologists estimate that it once stood as high as 36 meters, with the total height surpassing that of Nyussere’s pyramid!
+Archaeologists estimate that the obelisk, including its base, once stood as high as 36 meters.
+The total height even surpases that of Nyussere’s pyramid!

 Re personifies the creative aspect of the divine.
-And all Egyptian deities with creative properties, such as Ptah, Khnum, Thoth, etc., were considered aspects of Re.
+And all Egyptian deities with creative properties, such as Ptah, Khnum, Thoth, etc., were considered to be aspects of Re.

 At Heliopolis, Re was worshipped as Atum, or Re-Atum – a personification of the evening sun (i.e., completion).